datastax/spark-cassandra-connector/doc/2_loading.md

 between two Cassandra Tables which share the same partition key this will *not* require movement of data between machines.
 In all cases this method will use the source RDD's partitioning and placement for data locality.

-`joinWithCassandraTable` is not effected by `cassandra.input.split.size` since partitions are automatically inherited from the source RDD.
+`joinWithCassandraTable` is not affected by `cassandra.input.split.size` since partitions are automatically inherited from the source RDD.
 The other input properties have their normal effects.

 ####Join between two Cassandra Tables Sharing a Partition Key